Kinematics of Galactic Centre clouds shaped by shear-seeded solenoidal turbulence: Acknowledgements

 \section{Acknowledgements}

 This work was carried out by the ACES Collaboration as part of the ALMA CMZ Exploration Survey.
 MAP and JMDK acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 (ERC Starting Grant MUSTANG; 714907).
-MAP, JMDK, and SCOG acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG; German Research Foundation) via the collaborative research center (SFB 881, Project-ID 138713538) ``The Milky Way System'' (MAP, JMDK: subproj.
+MAP, JMDK, SCOG and RSK acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG; German Research Foundation) via the collaborative research center (SFB 881, Project-ID 138713538) ``The Milky Way System'' (MAP, JMDK: subproj.
 B2; SCOG: subproj.
 A1, B1, B2, B8).
+MAP acknowledges support from a Chalmers Cosmic Origins postdoctoral fellowship.
 JMDK acknowledges funding from the DFG through an Emmy Noether Research Group (KR4801/1-1).
 COOL Research DAO is a Decentralised Autonomous Organisation supporting research in astrophysics aimed at uncovering our cosmic origins.
-SCOG acknowledges subsidies from the Heidelberg Cluster of Excellence STRUCTURES in the framework of Germany's Excellence Strategy (EXC-2181/1 - 390900948) and funding from the ERC via the ERC Synergy Grant ECOGAL (855130).
+SCOG and RSK acknowledge subsidies from the Heidelberg Cluster of Excellence STRUCTURES in the framework of Germany's Excellence Strategy (EXC-2181/1 - 390900948) and funding from the ERC via the ERC Synergy Grant ECOGAL (855130).
 AG acknowledges support from the NSF under grants AST 2008101, 2206511, and CAREER 2142300, and from STSCI under grant JWST-GO-02221.001-A. JDH gratefully acknowledges financial support from the Royal Society (University Research Fellowship).
 VMR has received support from the project RYC2020-029387-I funded by MCIN/AEI /10.13039/501100011033.
 C.F.~acknowledges funding by the Australian Research Council (Future Fellowship FT180100495 and Discovery Projects DP230102280), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 L.C. acknowledges financial support through the Spanish grant PID2019-105552RB-C41 funded by MCIN/AEI/10.13039/501100011033.